 Taipei is a city that has long had power and influence over the political and cultural life of Taiwan.
 It’s an exciting combination of ancient and modern with Buddhist temples sharing humid air with sky-scraping tower blocks.

-Guided tours are an excellent way to discover the best things to do in Taipei by learning all about the history and future of this incredibly welcoming city.
+Guided tours are an excellent way to learn all about the history and future of this incredibly welcoming city.

 Gay-friendly restaurants in Taipei